Azat228/NEC-standard-IR-communication/README.md

 │ └── IR_TransmitterReceiver/IR_TransmitterReceiver.ino (for Arduino2)<br>
 └── Nec_communication.sim/ (FPGA project files)<br>
 ### Installation Steps
-1. Download and extract all files (including `Nec_communication.sim`) into your project directory
-2. Connect PYNQ Z2 to your computer
+1. Connect PYNQ Z2 to your computer
-3. Open `NEC_communication.xpr` in Vivado version 2020.2 not 2025 or older!
+2. Open `NEC_communication.xpr` in Vivado version 2020.2 not 2025 or older!
-4. Program the FPGA with the bitstream
+3. Program the FPGA with the bitstream

 ### Uploading Arduino Sketches
 1. **Arduino1**: